Foxxyyy/AreDeAre-xPlorer-2/README.md

 RPF editor and archive manager for Red Dead Redemption.
 Credits to XBLToothPick.

-Also working on a new editor based on AreDeAre, this is what it looks like :
+Also working on a new editor based on AreDeAre :

 ![Screenshot](screenshot1.png)
 ![Screenshot](screenshot2.png)